PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 ## Create your setting

 Before play, it should be decided when and where your game will take place.
-Have the most beautiful player flip 2 cards, have the smartest assign one to the Time Period and one to the Location.
+Have the most beautiful player flip 2 cards, have the smartest player assign one to the Time Period and one to the Location.

 ### Time Period: